condep/condep.github.io/_docs/3-0/new.md

 ### ConDep.Dsl 3.1.3

-* Fixed a bug when Tiers was used in the Environment file preventing execution of remote operations ([bug #4](https://github.com/condep/condep-dsl/issues/4)).
+* Fixed a bug releated to Tiers in env.json.
+If Tiers was used in the Environment file, it prevented execution of remote operations ([bug #4](https://github.com/condep/condep-dsl/issues/4)).
 Thanks to [@rubenmamo](https://github.com/rubenmamo) for reporting bug and validating fix.

+### ConDep.Dsl.Operations 3.1.1

+* Fixed a bug in MSI and Custom installers where validation of existing installation was not correct (re-installed even if already installed).
+Thanks to [@kjelliverb](https://github.com/condep/condep-dsl-operations/pulls/kjelliverb) for sorting this out.